DBInstance

 Optional | array

-Provides a list of VPC security group elements that the DB instance belongs
+The list of Amazon EC2 VPC security groups that the DB instance belongs to. | | vpcSecurityGroups.[]

 Required | object